 - Guidelines on eating and drinking before surgery

-Plan to have someone drive you home after your surgery or your stay in the hospital.
+Plan to have someone take you home after your surgery or your stay in the hospital.
 You may also need them to stay and help you out for a few days.

 Where your surgery will be done

-Follow-up procedures, such as expanding implants or creating the nipple and areola, may also be done in the hospital or in an outpatient facility.
+Follow-up procedures, such as filling expanders or creating the nipple and areola, may also be done in the hospital or in an outpatient facility.
 This decision depends on how much surgery is needed and what your surgeon prefers, so you’ll need to ask about this.

 What kinds of anesthesia are used?

 The first stage of reconstruction is almost always done using general anesthesia.
 This means you’ll be given drugs to make you sleep and not feel pain during the surgery.

 Follow-up procedures may only need local anesthesia.
 This means that only the area the doctor is working on will be made numb.
 A drug called a sedative may also be used to make you feel relaxed but awake.
 You might feel some discomfort.

 Almost any woman who must have her breast removed because of cancer can have reconstructive surgery.
 Certain risks go along with any surgery, and reconstruction may have certain unique problems for some people.